Timeline (local time)

 - Arrange for a quiet space to record any audio – aim for midday

-- Craft and edit your 3 minute pitch video
+- Put together your 3 minute pitch video

 - By 2pm you should be in editing mode for your video